HadrienG2/spmc-buffer/README.md

 ## Give me details!
 How does it compare to alternatives?

-Compared to a triple buffer:
+Compared to a triple buffer an SPMC buffer...

-- Supports multiple consumers
+- Supports multiple consumers (that's the point!)
 - Consumes more CPU time and memory in the single-consumer case
-- Not always wait-free for the writer.
-The guarantee can be offered, but it has large costs in terms of memory consumption for many readers.
+- Is not always wait-free for the writer.
+The guarantee can be offered, but it has quite large memory costs for many readers.

 In short, SPMC buffering is what you're after in scenarios where a shared memory location is updated frequently by a single writer, read by multiple